MenghanLiu212/RL-RNA/README.md

 ****************************
-**For part 1:**

 Running the whole algorithm requires three .py files:
 1. ExpertRNA.py
 2. ExpertRNA_main.py
 3. ExpertRNA_toolbox.py

 1 is the main python file to run.
 You may want to change the input file's directory and the name of output file within this script.

-Input format:
-Example input format is as 5s_Acholeplasma-laidlawii-2_.ct file.

-Output format:
-A csv file containing the following columns:
+There are two modes of this software: test mode and prediction mode.
+For both mode, the input format can be both .fasta and .dbn files.
+The output of prediction mode will be a .dbn file with predcited strucutres in dot-bracket format and corresponding expert scores for each branch.
+And the output of test mode is a csv containing the following columns:

 **Predictions**